 The policy of the Trust regarding purchases and sales of securities for a Fund is that primary consideration will be given to obtaining the most favorable prices and efficient executions of transactions.
 Consistent with this policy, when securities transactions are effected on a stock exchange, the Trust's policy is to pay commissions which are considered fair and reasonable without necessarily determining that the lowest possible commissions are paid in all circumstances.
 The Trust believes that a requirement always to seek the lowest possible commission cost could impede effective portfolio management and preclude the Funds and the Adviser or Sub-Adviser, as applicable, from obtaining a high quality of brokerage and research services.
-In seeking to determine the reasonableness of brokerage commissions paid in any transaction, the Adviser or Sub-Adviser, as applicable, will rely upon its experience and knowledge regarding commissions generally charged by various brokers and on its judgment in evaluating the brokerage services received from the broker effecting the transaction.
+In seeking to determine the reasonableness of brokerage commissions generally charged by various brokers and on its judgment in evaluating the brokerage services received from the broker effecting the transaction.
 Such determinations are necessarily subjective and imprecise, as in most cases, an exact dollar value for those services is not ascertainable.
 The Trust has adopted policies and procedures that prohibit the consideration of sales of Shares as a factor in the selection of a broker or dealer to execute its portfolio transactions.